|

 - Isn't It Romantic?

 Zorro?
-Hopeless embarrassment, save for an irrelevant but dazzling
+Hopeless embarrassment, save for a dazzling

 dance routine by Cyd Charisse.